beejjorgensen/Wizards-Castle-Rust/README.md

 * Learn Rust

-* Have a Wizard's Castle library that other front-ends can use to play the game.
+* Have a Wizard's Castle library that other front-ends can use to play the game
-  * Build an ncurses front end.
+  * Build an ncurses front end
-  * Build to WASM with a web front end.
+  * Build to WASM with a web front end

-* Have a default binary that plays the game in the classic text format.
+* Have a default binary that plays the game in the classic text format

 ## TODO

 * Make fewer fields `pub` and provide accessors
   * Notably in `Room`
 * Random eating messages
-* Curse effects
 * Random messages between turns
 * Have `room_at` and `room_at_mut` return undiscovered status
-* Give monster initiative if blind or lethargic
+* Give monster initiative if blind
 * Check all other places blindness should have an effect
 * Spells
   * Check for monster stuck in web
-  * Checck for web breaking
+  * Check for web breaking
 * Break up the `main.rs` and `game.rs` code into smaller pieces

 <beej@beej.us>